-If you’ve got allowed failures in your test matrix and you enable fast finishing, Travis CI will mark your build as finished as soon as one of two conditions are met: The only remaining jobs are allowed to fail, or a job has already failed.
+With fast finishing enabled, Travis CI will mark your build as finished as soon as one of two conditions are met: The only remaining jobs are allowed to fail, or a job has already failed.

 While this doesn’t technically reduce your build times, it certainly reduces the time you need to wait for the build status to be reported.
 Drop this into your

 Not specific to Travis CI or CI in general, but keeping your fixtures (items such as posts created with the factories) under control can greatly reduce your test times.
 As an example, if you have a large number of tests which require sites, posts, users, or terms to be set up, consider setting them up once in the